nodejs/wiki-archive/Mailing-List-Posting-Guidelines.md

 ## Not Allowed

-Here are some things that do not belong on either list:
+Here are some things that do not belong on the list:

 ### Job Posts